-- 1. Spark plug gap - 2.
-Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads. - 3.
+- 1. Clean the surface of the spark plug gasket and its mating surface, and then wipe off any grime from the spark plug threads. - 2.
 Install the spark plug with the spark plug wrench, and then tighten it to the specified torque.

-Tightening torque:

-Spark plug:

-17.5 Nm (1.75 m·kgf, 12.7 ft·lbf)
+Tightening torque: Spark plug: 17.5 Nm (1.75 m·kgf, 12.7 ft·lbf)

-If a torque wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
+If a torgue wrench is not available when installing a spark plug, a good estimate of the correct torque is 1/4-1/2 turn past finger tight.
 However, the spark plug should be tightened to the specified torque as soon as possible.

-4. Install the spark plug cap.
+3. Install the spark plug cap.